Paperback | $46.00 Text | £31.95 | ISBN: 9780262691512 | 480 pp. | 6 x 9 in | January 1992

 About the Author

 Robert J. Shiller is Arthur M. Okun Professor of Economics at Yale University.
-He is the author of Irrational Exuberance, Animal Spirits: How Human Psychology Drives the Economy and Why It Matters for Global Capitalism (with George B. Akerlof), and other books.
+He is the author of Finance and the Good Society and other books.